V4Fire/Client/src/components/base/b-dynamic-page/README.md

   Go to
 ```

-It works but works only with Vue.
-Also, this directive has a pretty poor API: we can't manually invalidate the cache;
+It works but only works with Vue.
+Also, this directive has a rather bad API: we can't manually invalidate the cache;
-we can't customize caching of different components.
-Yea, we can use `include/exclude/max`, but there is no way to define
+we cannot configure caching of various components.
+Yes, we can use `include/exclude/max`, but there is no way to define
-different `max` for various components.
-And the main problem, that this directive uses a component name as a cache key, i.e.,
+different `max` for different components.
+And the main problem is that this directive uses the component name as a cache key,
-we can't cache pages with the same name but with different query parameters as separated components.
+i.e. we cannot cache pages with the same name but different query parameters as separate components.

-The `bDynamicPage` solves all of these problems.
-It's a pretty simple wrapper for the `component :is` directive with
+`bDynamicPage` solves all these problems.
+This is a fairly simple wrapper around the `component :is` directive with
-its own potent cache API.
-You can specify custom cache keys, use different cache groups for various components, and other cool stuff.
+own powerful cache API.
+You can specify custom cache keys, use different cache groups for different components, and other cool stuff.

-Let's look at several examples of using this component:
+Let's look at a few examples of using this component.

 ### Simple using without caching of pages